 This course provides learners with opportunities to develop study skills and expand reading skills including comprehension, fluency, and vocabulary skills.
 Learners apply reading skills to academic tasks and read to acquire information from a variety of sources.
-PREREQUISITES: 858-760 - Pre-Technical Reading in Pre-College Writing.
-It emphasizes recognition of sentences and sentence parts, basic grammar and mechanics, and effective word choice.
-By the end of the course, students should be able to express their thoughts in clear, correctly structured sentences.
+PREREQUISITES: Course 858-760 or achieve the required placement test score

-851-760 Pre-Technical Writing 2.00
+851-756 Foundations of Writing 2.00